ivan-guerra/programmador.com/content/posts/linux-device-drivers.md

 *Debugging Techniques*.
 As the title suggests, the authors walk you through a number of driver debug techniques ranging from looking at system log messages to firing up a kernel debugger.
-They even talk about how to decode the dreaded kernel oops[^12] messages:
+They even talk about how to decode the dreaded [kernel oops][16] messages:

 [![Kernel Oops](/posts/linux-device-drivers/kernel_oops.png#center)][14]

 The ability to debug kernel code using a tool like GDB just as you would a userland program feels like magic.
 The project includes support for debugging the kernel and modules using GDB.
-Given a kernel built with the right debug configurations, you can attach a GDB session to the QEMU VM[^13] and break, step, etc. through driver/kernel code[^14]!
+Given a kernel built with the right debug configurations, you can attach a GDB session to the [QEMU VM][15] and break, step, etc. through driver/kernel code!
 It isn't absolutely necessary for working through LDD3.
 That said, the debugger did come in handy on a few occasions making it worth the effort to learn how to set it up.